okfn/data-catalog-spec/source/index.rst

         The response should be in JSON format

     .dcat.N3
-        The respose will be in N3 encoded DCat RDF
+        The respose will be in N3 encoded DCAT RDF

     A list of all available Datasets can be found at this URL: